 - get more or less of other benefits

-- if your claim is turned down
+- your claim is turned down

 - you think your benefit has been worked out wrongly